-Phishing is a means for hackers to trick you into sharing your private information through an email plea or webpage offer.
-It can occur in the form of legitimate-looking emails and web pages.
-The successful “hook” uses a bit of social engineering in the form of content designed to lure you into taking some sort of action.
-Cybercriminals often send emails with heartfelt requests, exciting clickbait notices, shocking headlines, or legitimate-looking offers.
-If you click, you may be sent to web pages that install malicious software on your computer.
-To spot emails, look at the “from” address and be wary of urgent requests for money and bank transfers.
+A successful “hook” uses social engineering in the form of headlines designed to lure you into taking some sort of action.
+Cybercriminals often send emails with heartfelt requests, shocking headlines, or legitimate-looking offers.
+If you click, you may be sent to web pages that install malicious software on your device.

 To protect yourself from phishing and spear phishing: